-Your Greenplum Database deployment consists of a master host, a standby master host, and multiple segment hosts.
+Your Greenplum Database deployment consists of a coordinator host, a standby coordinator host, and multiple segment hosts.
 After you configure the Greenplum Platform Extension Framework (PXF), you start a single PXF JVM process (PXF Service) on each Greenplum Database host.

 PXF provides connectors to Hadoop, Hive, HBase, object stores, network file systems, and external SQL data stores.
 You must configure PXF to support the connectors that you plan to use.